Baoding Military Academy: History

+The model was emulated by other influential officials such as Zhang Zhidong, Liu Mingchuan and Yuan Shikai.

 In 1902, Yuan Shikai, the Viceroy of Zhili Province and the Minister of Beiyang, founded an officer academy in Baoding, the capital of Zhili Province.
 Baoding was the headquarters for his New Army, which until 1901 was based in Xiaozhan, near Tianjin.
 The Boxer Protocol required the Qing government to demilitarize Tianjin and the New Army was relocated to Baoding.
 From 1902 to 1912, the officer academy in Baoding took on a number of different names, including the Beiyang Army Expedited Martial Studies Academy.
 The academy trained officers for the New Army, which was a significant factor in Yuan Shikai's rise to power at the end of the Qing dynasty and the pivotal role he played in the Xinhai Revolution.
 In 1912, after Yuan became the provisional president of the Republic of China, the academy was briefly moved to Beijing and became the Army Academy.
 In October 1912, the academy was relocated back to Baoding and formally became the Baoding Military Academy.